Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ### Nonce entropy

 EdDSA derives a 64-byte signing key from 256 bits of entropy.
-In ChainKD the extended private key carries the secret scalar as-is, packed with 5 bits of _pepper_ (additional secret entropy) and 32 bytes of _derivation key_.
+In ChainKD the extended private key carries the secret scalar as-is and 32 bytes of _derivation key_.
 The 64-byte signing key as required by EdDSA consists of a secret scalar (unmodified) and additional 32 bytes of _prefix_ used to generate nonce for the signature.

-In ChainKD that prefix is derived non-linearly from the extended private key, having combined entropy of both the secret scalar (250 bits) and 5 bits of _pepper_.
-Additional bits ensure that the nonce has at least 255 bits of randomness, sacrificing at most 1 bit as compared to standard EdDSA.
+In ChainKD that prefix is derived non-linearly from the extended private key, having the entropy of the secret scalar (250 bits).
 The prefix is not derived in parallel to secret scalar, but from it, making the construction similar to the one in [RFC6979](https://tools.ietf.org/html/rfc6979) where nonce is also computed from a secret scalar and a message.
-Security reduction from removing one bit on entropy from the nonce is considered negligible.